linking12/saluki/README.md

 # Detail

-* saluki-plugin provide maven or gradle plugin to generate interface及java bean
+* saluki-plugin provide maven or gradle plugin to generate interface and pojo
 * saluki-serializer provide transform pojo to protobuf model and  protobuf model to pojo
 * saluki-registry provide consul registered and discover